ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- -

-apprehend is the difficulty with the loafer.- He
-wcu d be peifectly i ling, no doubt, to hold bis
-hat, if Providence would shower goli&quot; into il;or
-if it would rain roast beef, he would have a plat­
-ter ready lo &#x27; catch i&#x27;.&quot; But 10 work hard
-there&#x27;s the rub.
-Let fortune come to him in
-any oiher way than tha1.
-But, young mop, work it must be work!
-work! work!
-It was designed from be begin- . .
-ning, that mnn should earn his bread not hy,,
-lofier, but by the sweat of h&#x27;s brow.
-These
-drops the industrious man coins into the gold
-mint, drops that fill his coffers. &#x27;
-Weights of Produce.
 A bushel of wheat, sixty pounds. . - &#x27;
 Of shelled corn, fifty-six pounds. . .. &#x27;-.
 Of corn oa the cob, seventy pounds. - 1 : &#x27;